Pickelhaupt/EUC-Dash-ESP32/README.md

 ## Dependencies
 ### Required libraries:
-- ESP32-BLE-Arduino
-- TTGO T-Watch Library
+- TTGO T-Watch Library; modified version with LVGL 7.6
-- LVGL (The lvgl library that comes with the TTGO T-Watch Library needs to be updated to ver 7.5+)
+- AsyncTCP@>=1.1.1
+- ArduinoJson@>=6.15.2
+- PubSubClient@>=2.8
+Required libraries will be downloaded automatically on first compile with PIO

 ## Bugs and issues
 - time zone settings only work if the wifi enable on wakeup setting is on when booting
 - wheel settings are not implemented yet, only the icons and a settings screen containing unrelated settings are present.